 Página de introducción en español.

 Q-vole.
 I am a family oriented lowriding educator, multi-media producer, Latinamericanist communication scholar, and politically active Chicano from SoCal.
 In 2016 I completed a Ph.D. in Communication from UCSD.
 My doctoral training provided me with a strong background in critical theories of the media and expertise in multiple quantitative and qualitative research methods.
 My work is interdisciplinary: it involves political communication, Latin American studies, Human Rights discourse and memory, mediatization theory, international media systems, cultural identity, sociocultural theory, critical pedagogy, educational technologies, and Chicana/o studies.
 My current projects focus on mediated political communication and political culture, as well as how sociocultural theories of learning can inform the design of sociotechnical systems for secondary education.

-In addition to my Ph.D. in Communication, I have a Master’s degree in Latin American Studies from CILAS at UCSD, two BCLAD teaching credentials from SDSU, and a B.A. in Ethnic Studies from UCSD.
-I have also been a successful educator for over 20 years.
+In addition to my Ph.D. in Communication, I have a Master’s degree in Latin American Studies, two BCLAD teaching credentials, and a B.A. in Ethnic Studies.
+I have also been a successful educator for over 25 years.
 Twelve years of my service were as a high school teacher in San Diego, where I played a central role within numerous innovative school leadership programs involving students, parents, and technology.
 I am currently a lecturer for the Department of Communication at UCSD.

-I have been a community organizer for over 25 years, and over time I have accepted positions of leadership in numerous community organizations.
-Many of my contributions have been in the field of alternative media – primarily in the production of different forms of “agit-prop.”
-I have served as editor to multiple newspapers, independently published two books, dozens of pamphlets and booklets, hundreds of flyers, and developed numerous websites.
-I also helped development several short video documentaries.
+I have been a community organizer for over 25 years, and served in positions of leadership in numerous community organizations.
+A good part of my community work has involved media production – I have worked as an editor to multiple newspapers, independently published two non-academic books, produced dozens of pamphlets and booklets, hundreds of flyers, developed numerous websites, and several short video documentaries.